OligbindeAyobami/Uber-Analysis-Alfido-Tech-/README.md

 A larger percentage of the Uber ride fall under business category 91% while the rest 9% were under personnel.

 📌Purpose of Ride:
-Meeting top this group , Most of the people taking the ride are out for Meeting while charity and commute were less frequent
+Meeting top this group , Most of the people taking the ride are out for Meeting while charity and commute were less frequent.

 📌Monthly trend
 August record the highest number of ride 133 while the least came from the month of October with just 27 rides.